willstepp/writings/joseph-the-son/jts.md

 Maurice reached behind him and unzipped the small pouch on his bag.
 He pulled out a small binder clip.

 “Okay,” he said, “This is the game.
 One of you has to put this clip on that dogs tail.
-Whoever does that is the bravest motherfucker out here.”
+Whoever does that is the bravest one.”

-“Man, you’re crazy,” Ignacio said, “that dog will bite the shit out of you, if you get that close.
-Look how mad he is already.
-Fuck that.”
+“Man, you’re crazy,” Ignacio said, “that dog will bite the hell out of you, if you get that close.
+Look how mad he is already.”

-“Pussy,” Jesse said, taunting him.
+“Scared,” Jesse said, taunting him.

 “You do it,” Ignacio said.